Tom Schwarz

-Tom Schwarz (born 29 May 1994) is a German professional boxer who has held the IBF International heavyweight title since 2019, and previously held the WBO Inter-Continental heavyweight title from 2017 to 2019.
+Tom Schwarz (born 29 May 1994) is a German professional boxer.
+At regional level, he has held multiple heavyweight championships, including the German title in 2018.

 Professional career

+Early career

 Schwarz' first professional fight was on 29 August 2013 when he won a 20 second KO victory over 34 year old Mario Schmidt.
-After amassing a record of 12-0 (8 KO's), he accepted the challenge of fellow German contender Konstantin Airich and won via unanimous decision over eight rounds.
+After amassing a record of 12–0 (8 KOs), he accepted the challenge of fellow German contender Konstantin Airich and won via unanimous decision over eight rounds.

 In his 15th professional fight on 15 November 2015, Schwarz faced the powerful 20-year-old German Ilja Mezencev for the vacant WBO Youth World Champion title.
 In the first round, Schwarz went down against Mezencev, but recovered to win by knockout in the seventh round and captured the WBO World Youth Title.

 On 4 June 2016, Schwarz fought Dennis Lewandowski for the vacant WBC World Youth Title.
 This fight also represented his second title defense of the WBO World Youth Title.
 Schwarz clearly dominated the ten-round fight and won a unanimous decision.

-On 22 April 2017, Schwarz beat 40-year-old Bosnian Adnan Redzovic (18-1-0) by knockout in the second round to win the vacant WBO Inter-Continental heavyweight title.
+On 22 April 2017, Schwarz beat 40-year-old Bosnian Adnan Redzovic (18–1–0) by knockout in the second round to win the vacant WBO Inter-Continental heavyweight title.

+Schwarz vs. Gashi

 On 21 April 2018 Schwarz faced fellow unbeaten German Senad Gashi.
 In a highly controversial fight, Gashi had several head-butts that resulted in his disqualification in the sixth round of the fight.
 Up until the time of the stoppage, the fight had been competitive.
 In the same year, two knockout victories followed against the Mexican Julian Fernandez and fellow German Christian Lewandowski.

 In March 2019, he defended his WBO Inter-Continental heavyweight title against Kristijan Krstacic of Croatia to record his 24th professional victory.

+Schwarz vs. Fury

 It was announced in March 2019 that Schwarz would take on the lineal and former unified world heavyweight champion Tyson Fury in a 12-round bout on 15 June 2019 in Las Vegas.
 The fight was a one-sided affair, with Schwarz outboxed by Fury, who switched to a southpaw stance after the first round.
 Shortly after dodging a series of punches from Schwarz, Fury knocked him to the canvas for the first time in his career with a straight right through his guard.
-Schwarz beat the count, but was stopped by the referee shortly afterwards, losing his WBO Inter-Continental title.
+Schwarz beat the count, but was stopped by referee Kenny Bayless shortly afterwards, losing his WBO Inter-Continental title.

+Career from 2019

 In his next fight, Schwarz faced Radel Varak.
 Schwarz attacked Varak from the start, and managed to drop him midway through the round.
 Varak would beat the count, but the referee decided he had seen enough and waved the fight off.

-On 28 September 2019, Schwarz rematched Ilja Mezencev, winning convincingly via sixth round corner retirement and capturing the vacant IBF International title in the process.
+On 28 September 2019, Schwarz rematched Ilja Mezencev, winning convincingly via sixth round corner retirement and capturing the vacant International Boxing Federation international title in the process.

+Schwarz vs. Gashi II

+On 3 May 2025, Schwarz competed against Gashi in a rematch, losing by unanimous decision with scores of 95–93, 99–89, and 96–92.